mgreiler/se-unlocked-website/src/posts/developer-experience-job/index.md

 </div>

 <div class="sponsorship">
-Book your <a href="https://awesomecodereviews.com">awesomecodereviews.com</a> workshop!
+Make code reviews your superpower at <a href="https://awesomecodereviews.com">awesomecodereviews.com</a>!
 </div>